SWU-Karabast/forceteki/docs/implementing-cards.md

 ### Keywords

-Most Keywords (sentinel, raid, smuggle, etc.) are automatically parsed from the card text.
+Most Keywords (sentinel, raid, smuggle, etc.) are automatically parsed from the card text, including for leaders.
 It isn't necessary to explicitly implement them unless they are provided by a conditional ability.
 Some examples of keywords requiring explicit implementation:

 - Baze Malbus: `While you have initiative, this unit gains Sentinel.`
 - Red Three: `Each other [Heroic] unit gains Raid 1.`